Aeurias/NadeshikoSlimeVR/README.md

 ## Components

+> [!WARNING]
+> Content below has yet to be updated for the ESP32-C3 Supermini variant!

 The components needed have all been added to a Google sheet here with links to each item's store page and total estimated cost.
 -  #### [Components BOM Sheet](https://docs.google.com/spreadsheets/d/1Np8FZpWfbQaHiXM6Y5nCLdoeBbmQeeP_hg5ss5rDM44/edit?usp=sharing)